 Top 10 Conor McGregor Cards

-While UFC collectors still don't have a ton of options among Conor McGregor cards, there are multiple cards for all interests and budgets.
+With Conor McGregor cards in decent supply, there are multiple cards for all interests and budgets.
 Based on his growing popularity and mainstream awareness, the overall amount continues to grow.
+Helping that demand is his crossover fight with boxer Floyd Mayweather.
+The pair are even highlighted in the Topps On Demand set and Topps Now offerings.

 McGregor received his first MMA cards in 2013 Topps UFC Bloodlines.
 Not only does the release have a base rookie card, but there are also autographs and other inserts.
-The high-end theme continued in 2014 Topps UFC Knockout with more signed cards, several of which come with a unique focus.
-The handful of Topps UFC products each year keeps the amount largely reasonable for collectors, but there are plenty of limited inserts and parallels for McGregor that can make for a difficult chase.
+The handful of Topps UFC products each year keeps the amount largely reasonable for collectors, but there are plenty of limited inserts and parallels for McGregor that can be difficult to locate.

 Below is a list of the key Conor McGregor cards.
 They might not all be the rarest or most valuable, but they are each significant in their own right.